everydayrails/everyday-rails/_posts/2012-07-31-rails-admin-panel-from-scratch.markdown

 In this series, I want to walk through creating a custom administration panel for a Rails application.
 For beginners, it should be a good deviation from the basic approach to application-via-scaffolds, including namespacing and creating some files without generators.
 Intermediate Rails developers can get exposure to test-driven development.

+---

+Note: This isn't super-complicated, but explaining all the steps can be a little details--thus, a multipart series.

+---

 This post assumes you know how to create Rails 3.x applications, either via scaffold generators, hand-editing of MVC-type files, or a combination of the above.
 (For the record, I typically use generators to create bare controllers and models, and add views and other files by hand as I need them.)
 This implies you've got the basic command line chops, know how to manage gem dependencies with Bundler, and so on.

 We're going to use RSpec to do a little test-driving in this project.
 Strictly speaking, you don't *need* to know RSpec, but you should probably at least grasp some of the concepts behind testing if you want to follow along with that aspect of the series.
 You can [check out my earlier series on RSpec](http://everydayrails.com/2012/03/12/testing-series-intro.html) for a short primer, or (shameless plug alert) get a bit deeper introduction by [purchasing my self-published book on RSpec](http://leanpub.com/everydayrailsrspec) for $9.